-In controller shutdown techniques [6], the controller is partitioned into two or more mutually exclusive interacting FSMs and their clocks are selectively gated.
+In controller shutdown techniques [6], the controller is partitioned into two or more mutually-exclusive interacting FSMs and their clocks are selectively gated.
 Each FSM controls the execution of one section of computation.
 Only one of the interacting FSMs is active at any given clock cycle, while all the others are idle and their clock is stopped.

-For example, given the FSMD description in Figure 5, the corresponding RTL description is shown in Figure 1.
-Suppose that the input for x is 0 in the FSMD code, then only states s0 and s3 will be executed, and so neither the adder nor the multiplier are needed.
-These two functional units will be wasting power in the unoptimized circuit of Figure 1 because they will have switching activities even though their results are not needed.
-Furthermore, the portions of the controller for generating the control signals for the three registers p, i, and t2, and the two multiplexers mux1 and mux2 can be reduced to save power.
-Figure 2 shows the result of applying the guarded evaluation technique to the unoptimized circuit of Figure 1.
+For example, given the FSMD description in Figure 1, the corresponding RTL design is shown in Figure 2.
+Suppose that the input for x is 0 in the FSMD code, then only states s0 and s3 will be executed, and so neither the adder nor the multiplier is needed.
+These two functional units will be wasting power in the unoptimized circuit of Figure 2 because they will have switching activities even though their results are not needed.
+Furthermore, the controller can also be reduced to save power.

+Figure 3 shows the result of applying the guarded evaluation technique to the unoptimized circuit of Figure 2.
 Latches are added in front of all the functional units.
-Since only the comparator is needed in the execution of states s0 and s3, the inputs to the adder and multiplier can be latched, thus, preventing the inputs from changing.
+Since only the comparator and the subtract unit are needed in the execution of states s0 and s3, the inputs to the adder and multiplier can be latched, thus, preventing the inputs from changing.
 Power is saved because there will be no switching activity in these two functional units.

-Figure 3 shows an example of applying the selectively-clocked FSM technique.
+Figure 4 shows an example of applying the selectively-clocked FSM technique.
 Here we have split the original FSM into two sub-FSMs.
-FSM1 controls the portion of the datapath for the multiplier and adder while FSM2 controls the portion of the datapath for the comparator.
-Since we only need the use of the comparator, FSM1 can be made inactive by stopping the clock to it.
+FSM1 includes state s1 which control the portion of the datapath for the multiplier and adder while FSM2 includes states s0, s2, and s3, which control the portion of the datapath for the comparator and subtract unit.
+Since we only need the use of the comparator and subtract unit to execute states s0 and s3, FSM1 can be made inactive by stopping the clock to it.
 The power savings from this technique come directly from the fact that there are multiple smaller FSMs instead of one large one.
 As a result, we have a shorter local clock line, fewer states, and simpler and smaller next state logic.
-While this method prevents unnecessarily power consumption in the control unit, there is no power reduction in the datapath.
+While this method prevents unnecessary power consumption in the control unit, there is no power reduction in the datapath.